The Janissary Revolt of 1826

 Main Narrative: The Auspicious Incident

 On June 11, 1826, Mahmud II announced that units of the Janissary corps would be required to train in the new European methods.
 As expected, the Janissaries responded with fury.
-On June 15, they marched to Et Meydanı, overturned their soup kettles, and demanded the dissolution of the new corps and the heads of the sultan's ministers.
+On June 15, they marched to Et Meydanı, overturned their soup kettles, and demanded the dissolution of the new corps along with the heads of the sultan's ministers.

 Ibrahim Ağa, a veteran Janissary officer who witnessed the events, later recorded: "We believed the sultan would yield as before.
 Many among us laughed, saying we would soon have new ministers to bribe.
 None suspected the trap that had been laid."

-Mehmed Daniş Bey, a artillery commander, wrote: "The guns spoke with the voice of progress.
+Mehmed Daniş Bey, an artillery commander, wrote: "The guns spoke with the voice of progress.
 Each shot that breached the barracks' walls marked the death of the old ways and the birth of the new.
 Many of us had trained alongside Janissaries in our youth, but we knew this day had to come."

 Fatma Sultan, the sultan's sister, observed from her palace: "The streets ran red with blood, and the wails of the dying echoed through the night.
 Yet my brother remained resolute, saying that this blood would water the tree of Ottoman renewal."